 You need to train yourself over and over again to be somewhat good at achieving patience.
 Firsthand knowledge that you’ll surely lose patience easily, hesitate to not give up but you need to keep moving.

 You can’t quit because people who don’t have patience quit, you are learning to be patient so you can’t and shouldn’t quit!

 It takes time to make and sustain a habit and patience is a difficult habit, give it your undivided attention and time.

-I practice being patient but I’m sure I’m not a Guru, I try my best to follow these rules but I still lose my patience sometimes.
-It’s natural, we all exhibit our hyperactivestate of mind and get impatient.
+I practice being patient but I’m sure I’m not a Guru, I try my best to follow these practical rules but I still lose my patience sometimes.
+It’s natural, we all exhibit our hyperactive state of mind and get impatient.

-Let me know your key to stay in The Patience Zone!
+Let me know your key to staying in The Patience Zone!
 How do you do it?
 Share your thoughts in the comments below.
 I’ll add them to this list!

 Have you enjoyed this post?
 If so, you might want to subscribe to my newsletter.
 It usually contains life lessons and money-related topics, some interesting observations, links to articles or books I’ve read, and tips to be a better person.
 If you’re interested in these things then subscribing will be simply wonderful 🙂 PS: Subscribe and Get your Freebie below!